sjoerdvankreel/firefly-synth-2/static/Manual.md

 * Clean: removes inactive slots and minimizes slot count.
 * Slot count: selects maximum active slot count.<br/>
 Be sure to set this as low as possible, as even inactive slots take up some cpu.

+## Ordering
+Just a couple controls to swap slots around and delete/insert empty slot at a specific position (since processing order matters).

+## Slot section
+* Inv: invert source.
+* Operator type: defines how to apply source to target.
+<br/>See Modulation System.
+* Source: source signal.<br/>
+For global matrix, all global CV sources.<br/>
+For voice matrix, all global CV sources, all per-voices sources, and on-note versions of all global sources.
+* Lo/Hi: these clamp the source to a range and then scales back to full-scale.<br/>
+Use case: use a pitch tracking source (like MIDI key) and get a full scale signal from playing f.e. a 2-octave keyboard range.<br/>
+This requires a bit of tweaking, say you want an input range of C4-C6 to get a full-scale signal, set low to 60/127 and set high to 84/127.
+* Scale: optional additional source that scales the target amount parameter, not the source (hence the need for the invert option).
+* Min/max: controls how much the scale affects the target signal.
+* Target: modulation target.
+* Target amount: how much does the source signal affect the target signal (adjusted by scale).